Garden decking can take the outdoor living experience to the next level. It elevates the plot and is a versatile landscape material for gardens.

 Your deck needs a view that offers melodic and soothing sounds, a.k.a. a Koi pond!
 Take a cue from this style; it leads to a stone path that follows the stream.
 Relax on the patio with a great view of this water garden.

 A deck around a garden room provides more floor space for various purposes.
-The frontage in this two-tiered decked outdoor building offers a space to sit or dine outside.
+The frontage in this two-tiered decked summer house offers a space to sit or dine outside.

 A small succulent patch can keep your decking looking fresh and modern.
 Plus, it helps make a lovely centrepiece to the space, and they’re incredibly easy to look after.
 All they’ll need is a little watering during hotter months.